zarad509/javascript_projects/README.md

-some mini projects for practice
+some mini js projects for practice